 [The visualization below and much more on this topic can be found in our entry on Trust]

-The extent to which trust is linked to economic development has been the subject of many academic papers in the economics literature on growth (see Guiso et al. 2006, Algan and Cahuc 2010, and the references therein).
+The extent to which trust is linked to economic development has been the subject of many academic papers in the economics literature on growth (see Guiso et al. 20062, Algan and Cahuc 20103, and the references therein).
 A common way to get a first-order approximation of this relationship is to estimate the correlations between trust and GDP per capita.
-The visualization below provides evidence of this correlation, by plotting trust estimates from the World Value Survey against GDP per capita.
+This visualization provides evidence of this correlation, by plotting trust estimates from the World Value Survey against GDP per capita.
 Each dot on this scatter-plot corresponds to a different country.
 You can learn more about measures of national income in our entry on GDP data.

 As it can be seen, there is a very strong positive relationship.
 Most academic studies find that this relationship remains after controlling for further characteristics.
 And similar results can also be obtained by looking at other measures of economic outcomes.
 Looking at outcomes across individuals, Guiso et al. (2006), for instance, report that trust has a positive and statistically significant correlation with the probability of becoming an entrepreneur, even after controlling for education, age and individual income.
 Their results also hold if religious affiliation of the respondents’ ancestors is used as a proxy for trust – they thus argue that, since ancestors’ religion correlates with respondents’ trust attitudes, this instrumental variable approach can be taken as evidence that the estimated relationship goes in the suggested direction (i.e. that trust leads to entrepreneurship, rather than the other way around).